 Maria: Bruschetta, so you can do really anything with a slice of crusty dilled.
 It has to be a good quality dilled like Italian bread, right.
 Because then it’s crusty, it doesn’t get mushy and you can actually put like a little salad on top of it.
 You know, drizzle some olive oil, if you want to put a little piece of cheese or two.
-And in the summertime it’s really like sort of dinner because in the summertime usually, well anytime actually they eat their dinner later at night.
-So, in summertime it’s really nice to eat al fresco outside.
-You know, a couple pieces of bruschetta for dinner with a little bit of salad on it and that’s a great, a great meal also.
+And in the summertime, it’s really like sort of dinner because in the summertime usually, well anytime actually they eat their dinner later at night.
+So, in the summertime, it’s really nice to eat al fresco outside.
+You know, a couple of pieces of bruschetta for dinner with a little bit of salad on it and that’s great, a great meal also.

 Host: How do you make it?
-Because I’ve only had several types and the one that stands out is there was a lot of diced tomatoes, a little cherry tomatoes diced, a little basil and it was drizzled with olive oil and it was about this big.
+Because I’ve only had several types and the one that stands out is there was a lot of diced tomatoes, little cherry tomatoes diced, a little basil and it was drizzled with olive oil and it was about this big.

 Host: Yes.
 So, how do you make yours?

-Maria: Well, that is the typical and anytime I say bruschetta, everybody says, “Oh, you know it’s tomato and basil” and that in America is, you know, that’s really popular here, too.
-But I do with is like loads of toppings as they do it in Italy but you can either, you can even just do with some sautéed garlic and olive oil.
+Maria: Well, that is typical and anytime I say bruschetta, everybody says, “Oh, you know it’s tomato and basil” and that in America is, you know, that’s really popular here, too.
+But I do with it like loads of toppings as they do it in Italy but you can either, you can even just do with some sautéed garlic and olive oil.
 Another really popular one, it’s really popular in Tuscany because they’re big on beans, everything is beans, beans, beans.

 Maria: Okay, so you get the cannellini beans and you mash them and then you just drizzle some olive oil and chop off some garlic real finely.

 Maria: And then you put that on a slice of bread.
 But the trick with the bread, too, is you want to broil the slices under your broiler for just until it gets a little golden.
 You don’t want them too burnt on each side.
 You know, turn it over a little golden, a little crispier and then you put this mashed bean mixture on top and that’s really good also.
-As I said, you can do like a salad if you want to do, like the arugula, maybe some like of diced, not diced, shaved provolone cheese on top of it and drizzle of olive oil that’s really good, too.
-But you can, I mean there’s almost any combination you can think of that you can do and in some places they started serving this thing called bruschettone.
-Bruschettone means a gigantic pizza bread.
+As I said, you can do a salad if you want to do, like the arugula, maybe some like of diced, not diced, shaved provolone cheese on top of it and drizzle of olive oil that’s really good, too.
+But you can, I mean there’s almost any combination you can think of that you can do and in some places, they started serving this thing called bruschetta.
+Bruschetta means a gigantic pizza bread.
 So, it’s actually a slice of a really big loaf of Italian bread.
-It covers a plate but it still, you know, kind of porso.
+It covers a plate but it still, you know, kind of person.
 It’s not really calorie-laden.
-And again, they actually serve that with your salad on it, you know, and you have that as a meal for dinner or for lunch.
+And again, they actually serve that with your salad on it, you know, and you have that as a meal for dinner or lunch.
 You know, you can put salad on there and anything that you would do on a salad, you can put that on top of this and that’s really good also.
-But yeah, that’s one of my favourite, easy, really easy dishes to do.
+But yeah, that’s one of my favorite, easy, really easy dishes to do.

 Host: What a delicious conversation at 11 AM.
 I’m thinking about dinner already. (laughing) But then again we’re talking about provolone cheese and we’re talking about bread and in many podcasts, many health experts are like, “Hey, don’t go towards that”, but the way you’re saying and I’ll repeat what we said or what we talked about earlier was the portions.
 The portions need to be smaller and more adequate.
-And it’s not about like dumping cheese all over or something.
-It’s the right amount of ingredients to get the flavor and I think you talk about that in your book, right?
+And it’s not about dumping cheese all over or something.
+It’s the right amount of ingredients to getting the flavor and I think you talk about that in your book, right?

 Maria: Yes.
 Yes, I do.
 I talk about that in all of my books, in all my blogs.
-I always talk about that the people need to, because people as I said they always say, “Oh, how do you stay in shape?”, because they think because you’re eating Italian food, you know, you should be this person that’s overweight because it’s not possible.
+I always talk about that the people need to, because people as I said they always say, “Oh, how do you stay in shape?” because they think because you’re eating Italian food, you know, you should be this person that’s overweight because it’s not possible.
 But it is and as you saw, you evidenced it, I mean you were at the center of where they’re eating Italian food.
 And those people there are really in shape and healthy and there’s not as much obesity there as there is, you know, in other parts of the world.
 And that’s because they take the food they know.
 And the other thing is they grow up with it so they know it.
-I think the other thing is that when you go over there, it’s like you’re tasting the real food for the first time and you’ve only been eating plastic Italian food, if you know what I mean.
+I think the other thing is that when you go over there, it’s like you’re tasting the real food for the first time and you’ve only been eating plastic Italian food if you know what I mean.

 Host: Honestly, it’s exactly what you feel.
 It’s exactly.

 Maria: It’s like, “Oh, my God!
 This is what real food tastes like”.
 So, your taste buds go crazy and you just want to keep eating it and eating it because it’s like…And the thing is, I remember the first time I went there and then came back here, all the places the Italian restaurants that I thought were great, I just didn’t like them anymore and I really, it’s really hard for me to go to eat at an Italian restaurant, I just…If I’m going to eat Italian, I’ll just make it myself.
-So, I mean, there are a few that I found in New York city and some in different cities in the country that I like but, you know, it’s really hard but that’s what it is.
+So, I mean, there are a few that I found in New York City and some in different cities in the country that I like but, you know, it’s really hard but that’s what it is.
 I think it’s you know, “Oh, my Gosh!
 This is the real deal”.
-You know, you’re eating the real stuff and it’s like your taste buds are just had an awakening.
+You know, you’re eating the real stuff and it’s like your taste buds have just had an awakening.
 So, people do tend to overeat because it is just irresistible, it’s hard not to.
-But if you want to stay healthy and be able to enjoy good food it’s just, you know, keeping everything in balanced, moderate.
+But if you want to stay healthy and be able to enjoy good food it’s just, you know, keeping everything balanced, moderate.
 You know, eating moderately, balancing out those flavors and you can do it, yeah.

 Host: Maria, you live in a cold part of the world, so do I. It gets pretty cold up here in the North and we face a lot of snow.
 What are the foods or the food groups that help us resist cold weather and helping cold weather?

 Maria: Well and, you know, it’s also in Italy because where I was living and where my family is from, is in the mountains, Abruzzo.
 Of course, they have a Mediterranean climate there so it’s a little different than being in the North-eastern part of the United States.
 But, you know, even there, so what we always do, I kind of do the same thing when I’m here as when I was there in the mountains.
 So, lots of soups and, you know, warm dishes because, you know, you want to keep warm to fight off, you know.
 And to keep your immune system going really healthy, you want to eat warm when it’s colder.
 I mean, common sense only tells you so, you know, risotto is really nice.
-It kind of feels a little heavier the risotto.
-I’m not crazy about it in the summer time, but I do love it in the winter.
+It kind of feels a little heavier than the risotto.
+I’m not crazy about it in the summertime, but I do love it in the winter.
 It’s a nice, warm dish.
 It’s warm to the palate.
-And pasta is, a lot of times in the winter, you know, it’s good as warm dish.
+And pasta is, a lot of times in the winter, you know, it’s good as a warm dish.
 In the summer I do a lot of things with cold pasta.
 So, the warmer pasta dishes are really good in the winter and being soups are really good in the winter also.
 So, there’s a famous dish it’s called Pasta e Fagioli, which means pasta and beans and that’s really a good dish.
 There’s another lentil soup, it’s usually popular around the holidays.
-It’s supposed to bring yougood luck for the New Year.
+It’s supposed to bring you good luck for the New Year.